-Complaints about the quality of items published on a particular site began in an unmoderated forum.
+Complaints about the quality of items published on Triond, a now defunct writing site, began in an unmoderated forum.

-Once an item is featured on 'Hot Content' it becomes a self perpetuating hit catcher.
+Once an item is featured in the 'Hot Content' section, it became a self perpetuating hit catcher.

-Since the site did nothing, they decided to publish a complete hoax.
-Something that was totally untrue they would vote up until their fingers bled and in this way, maybe, the site would notice it was a Content Farm, and that steps would be taken.
+Publish something totally untrue they would vote up until their fingers bled and in this way, maybe, Triond would notice it had become a Content Farm, and that steps would be taken.

 This was not what happened.

-They had appreciated that Americans seemed astounded that they had put a Black Man in the White House, and would do anything, no matter how badly it impacted on the American people or government to hurt him.
+They appreciated that Americans seemed astounded that they had put a Black Man in the White House.
+They appreciated that there were many Americans who would do anything, no matter how badly it impacted on the American people or government, to hurt him.

 They misjudged the stupidity of the average Netizen.